Skip to content

 etcd uses a memory mapped file to store key value pairs efficiently.
 There is a protection mechanism to set the size of this memory space available set commonly at the 2, 4, and 8GB limits.
 Fewer objects in the database means less clean up etcd needs to do when objects are updated and older versions needs to be cleaned out.
 This process of cleaning old versions of an object out is referred to as compaction.
 After a number of compaction operations, there is a subsequent process that recovers usable space space called defragging that happens above a certain threshold or on a fixed schedule of time.

 There are a couple user related items we can do to limit the number of objects in Kubernetes and thus reduce the impact of both the compaction and de-fragmentation process.
 For example, Helm keeps a high revisionHistoryLimit.
 This keeps older objects such as ReplicaSets on the system to be able to do rollbacks.
-By setting the history limits down to 2 we can reduce the the number of objects (like ReplicaSets) from ten to two which in turn would put less load on the system.
+By setting the history limits down to 2 we can reduce the number of objects (like ReplicaSets) from ten to two which in turn would put less load on the system.

 apiVersion: apps/v1